Tiller: Tiller orders

-Until the current international standards for giving steering orders were applied around 1933, it was common for steering orders on ships to be given as "Tiller Orders", which dictated to which side of the vessel the tiller was to be moved.
+Until the current international standards for giving steering orders were defined by the SOLAS Convention of 1929, it was common for steering orders on ships to be given as "Tiller Orders", which dictated to which side of the vessel the tiller was to be moved.
 Since the tiller is forward of the rudder's pivot point, and the rudder aft of it, the tiller's movement is reversed at the rudder, giving the impression that orders were given "the wrong way round".
 For example, to turn a ship to port (its left side), the helmsman would be given the order "starboard helm" or "x degrees starboard".
 The ship's tiller was then moved to starboard, turning the rudder to the vessel's port side, producing a turn to port.
 The opposite convention applied in France (where tribord—starboard—meant turn to starboard), but Austria and Italy kept to the English system.
 There was no standardisation in vessels from Scandinavian countries, where the practice varied from ship to ship.
 Most French vessels with steering wheels had their steering chains reversed and when under the command of a British pilot this could result in confusion.

 When large steamships appeared in the late 19th century with telemotors hydraulically connecting the wheel on the bridge to the steering gear at the stern, the practice continued.
 However, the helmsman was now no longer directly controlling the tiller, and the ship's wheel was simply turned in the desired direction (turn the wheel to port and the ship will go to port).
 Tiller Orders remained however; although many maritime nations had abandoned the convention by the end of the 19th century, Britain retained it until 1933 and the U.S. merchant marine until 1935.
 One of the reasons for this system continuing, apart from it being a long-established maritime tradition, was that it provided consistency—regardless of whether a vessel was steered directly by the tiller or remotely by a wheel, every vessel had a tiller of some sort and so a tiller order remained true for any vessel.
 During the transition period the wording of the order was changed, to specify "Wheel to starboard" or "Wheel to port".